 Water quality also includes water structure, which is supported by infrared light.
 Getting your body out exposed to sunshine can help maintain the structural integrity of water inside your cells, and promote a deeper kind of hydration.
 This type of structured water is also found inside fruits, vegetables, and even meat, so consuming water-dense foods is another way to promote deep hydration in the body.

 Through detoxification, the lymphatic system plays a crucial role in immune health.
 Poor lymphatic health can lead to an array of health problems from chronic infections, to weight gain, poor sleep, and more.
 Since the lymphatic system does not circulate naturally like the blood, it requires support from you to keep moving and help detoxify your body.
-Some of the ways to promote lymphatic health include movement (yoga, walking, stretching, rebounding), dry brushing, hot/ cold therapy, lymphatic massage, deep belly breathing, putting your legs up on the wall (or other inversions), including a whole-food supplement like Lymplex: Lymphatic Detox, and staying hydrated.
+Some of the ways to promote lymphatic health include movement (yoga, walking, stretching, rebounding), dry brushing, hot/ cold therapy, lymphatic massage, deep belly breathing, and putting your legs up on the wall (or other inversions).

 Medical Disclaimer: This article is based upon the opinions of Dr. Daniel Pompa.
 The information on this website is not intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.
 It is intended as a sharing of knowledge and information from the research and experience of Dr. Pompa and his associates.
 This article has been medically reviewed by Dr. Charles Penick, MD for accuracy of the information provided, but Dr. Pompa encourages you to make your own health care decisions based upon your research and in partnership with a qualified health care professional.